bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 The key components of the form designer are:

 1. **Left-hand pane** is used to add form elements like **controls** and **rules**.
 This pane also houses the **Exit** Designer ![Exit](/images/exitdesign.png) **Save** ![Save](/images/save.png)  **Preview** ![Preview](/images/preview.png) and **Publish** ![Publish](/images/publish.png) buttons.
-2. Central **form canvas** displays the current form you are working on and changes in real time.
+2. Central **form canvas** displays the current form you are working on and show the changes you are making in real time.
 3. **Right-hand pane** is used to view and edit process, form and field **properties** and **rules**.

 ***Kianda Designer***

 ![Form designer](/images/formdesigner_frame.png)

-For more information on how to use [Designer](/docs/getting-started/create-first-process/design-and-build/add-forms/designer/), click on the link and view the video below.
+For more information, go to [Designer](/docs/getting-started/create-first-process/design-and-build/add-forms/designer/) and view the following video.

 ***How Kianda Designer works***